Timothy Harris

-Timothy Sylvester Harris (born 6 December 1964) is a Saint Kittitian and Nevisian politician, who served as the third prime minister of Saint Kitts and Nevis from 2015 to 2022.
+Timothy Sylvester Harris (born 6 December 1964) is a Kittitian politician who served as the third prime minister of Saint Kitts and Nevis from 2015 to 2022.
 He previously served as Minister of Foreign Affairs from 10 August 2001 to 25 January 2008, as Minister of Finance from 2008 to 2010, and as Senior Minister and Minister for Agriculture from 2010 to 2013.
+Originally affiliated with the Labour Party, he founded and has served as leader of the People's Labour Party since 2013.

-Life and career
+Early life and education

-Harris was born, in 1964, and grew up in the rural village of Tabernacle, Saint Kitts.
+Harris grew up in the village of Tabernacle, Saint Kitts.
 He attended the Cayon High School and Basseterre High School before going to six university campuses, two in the Caribbean and four in Canada.
 In 1988, Harris graduated from the University of the West Indies at Cave Hill with a B.Sc. degree with a First Class Honours in Accounting, the only graduate of the B.Sc.
 Accounting programme to obtain this distinction.
 He also received the Victor Crooke Prize for Best Accounting Student.
 He returned home and worked for two years at managerial level with S. L. Horsfords and Co Ltd.

 In 1990–92 he pursued his M.Sc. degree in accounting at the University of the West Indies at St. Augustine in Trinidad and Tobago.
 He graduated top of the class with an M.Sc. degree with a Distinction.

 In 2001 Harris successfully defended his Ph.D. dissertation at Concordia University in Montreal, Canada.
 The doctoral programme is a joint Ph.D. programme involving Concordia University, McGill and two francophone universities: H.E.C. (affiliated to Université de Montréal) and UQAM.
 Harris holds a Doctor of Philosophy degree in administration majoring in accounting.